 The Division of Physics and Applied Physics offers the following four-year degree programmes:

-- Bachelor of Science (BSc) (Hons) in Applied Physics
+- Bachelor of Science (Honours) in Applied Physics

 Students in both the Physics programme and the Applied Physics programme learn about the basic fields of physics: classical mechanics, relativity, optics, electromagnetism, thermal physics, quantum mechanics, and condensed-matter physics, as well as introductory courses in programming and mathematical methods.
 In the Physics programme, students also take courses from a choice of statistical mechanics, computational physics, advanced quantum mechanics, particle physics, and others.
 In the Applied Physics programme, students take additional courses including spintronics, nanotechnology fabrication, plasmonics, metamaterials, and laser physics.
 Students are also required to take courses from the university's selection of General Education Electives, in order to receive a well-rounded university education.